davidgiven/fluxengine/doc/disk-brother.md

 means that the disks can't be read by FluxEngine (because the tracks on the disk don't line up with the position of the head in a PC drive).
 The word processors themselves solved this by microstepping until they found where the real track is, but normal PC drives aren't capable of doing this.
-Particularly with the 120kB disks, you might want to fiddle with the start track (e.g. `:t=0-79x2`) to get a clean read.
+Particularly with the 120kB disks, you might want to fiddle with the start track (e.g.
+`:t=0-79x2`) to get a clean read.
 Keep an eye on the bad sector map that's dumped at the end of a read.
+My word processor likes to put logical track 0 on physical track 3, which means that logical track 77 is on physical track 80;
+luckily my PC drive can access track 80.

 Using FluxEngine to *write* disks isn't a problem, so the simplest solution is to use FluxEngine to create a new disk, with the tracks